dnnrly/httpref/README.md

 3. If I make it good enough then people will give me stars.
 This, as everyone knows, is a proxy for love and it will make up for many deficiencies in my life.
 4. My attention to detail is incredible.
 I therefore invite you to sponsor me using the links at the top of the page. :)

+Before we get any further, I'm really interested in how you feel about this tool.
+Please take the time to fill in this short survey: https://forms.gle/mHh6idwwUvdfYZM67

 # Installation

 ```shell